 Efforts are made to make your stay an opulent experience.
 You’ll find chocolate on your pillows on your visit, while down comforters, Egyptian cotton sheets, and modern bathrooms are luxuries that may remind you of urban life.

-Breakfast is included in your stay in the lodge’s on-site cafe, which also serves up delicious pastries, a wide selection of fine wines, beers, and cocktails, and a special Alaskan-roasted Kaladi Brothers coffee.
+Breakfast is included in your stay in the lodge’s on-site cafe, serving delicious pastries, a wide selection of fine wines, beers, cocktails, and a special Alaskan-roasted Kaladi Brothers coffee.

-Tonglen Lake Lodge also assists its guests with their travel plans in Denali, from guided bus tours and flightseeing to rafting, fishing, and naturalist hikes, among others.
+Tonglen Lake Lodge also assists its guests with their travel plans in Denali, from guided bus tours and flightseeing to rafting, fishing, and naturalist hikes.